Papa John's is rolling out diversity training across the company

-Papa John's is rolling out bias training for its workers.
+Papa John's is rolling out mandatory bias training for its workers.

 CEO Steve Ritchie announced the program in a note to staff Friday.
 The Papa John's leadership team finished their own training two weeks ago.